No employment problem is exactly the same and as such, our fees will reflect the particular circumstances and requirements.

 (Where you provide all estate assets and liabilities information and we only prepare the application for the grant of representation)

 As indicated above, we may offer you a variety of pricing options for dealing with the matter.
-On most occasions we charge on the basis of the time incurred in working on your matter and do not charge a percentage of the estate.
-As such our fees will vary from case to case; however, shown below are our average fees.
+On most occasions, we charge on the basis of the time incurred in working on your matter and do not charge a percentage of the estate.
+Our fees will vary from case to case; however, shown below are our average fees plus vat at 20%.

 Grant only no IHT400